 After sharpening your pencils, run them through the bristles a fine paintbrush or makeup brush.
 That will assure that there will be no stray crumbs to get on your work

 In my book, this is the absolute best pencil sharpener.
 Lots of other people agree too.
 It gives a very sharp ppoint and there is very little breakage.
 It aso comes with 2 blender pencils that help you blend colors seemlessly

 In a way, it really does.
 For starters, you want to use some acid free paper, even for cards.
 You also want some paper that will hold the pigment.
 So if you use copy paper, the paper will not hold the pigment well and you will not get the results that you are looking for.
 It is too smooth and the pencil will crumble on it

 Select a paper specifically for colored pencils.
 You need a paper that has peaks and valleys in it to hold the pigment.
+You want a paper that has some texture to hold your pigment.
 You also need a good weight paper.
 The heavier weight papers will hold the pigment better.
 If you are using solvents, you will also need a heavier weight paper so that the paper doesn't warp.

 Watercolor papers can be also used for wax and oil based colored pencils.
 Based on the tooth difference, there are three kinds of watercolor paper: hot-press, cold- press and rough papers.

 Use rough watercolor paper to create textures with colored pencils.
 It is also the most resilient paper for erasing, both wet and dry.
 One drawback is that it can easily wear down colored pencil points.

 Hot-press papers are very smooth and thus less forgiving to work with.
 Their tooth is fine and shallow, yet harder and more water resistant than other watercolor papers.
 These papers don't tolerate repeated layering of colors or much correction, whether dry or wet.
 They are not ideal as colored pencil paper.